Grace Jackson

-Grace Jackson (born Juny 14, 1961) is a Jamaican former athlete who competed mainly in the 100 and 200 metres.
+Grace Jackson (born 14 June 1961) is a Jamaican former athlete who competed mainly in the 100 and 200 metres.
 She won an Olympic silver medal in the 200 metres at the 1988 Seoul Olympics, and is a former Jamaican record-holder in the 200m and 400m.
 She was Jamaican Sportswoman of the Year in 1986 and 1988.

 Career

-Born in St. Ann, Jamaica, West Indies Federation, Jackson reached the 100m and 200m finals in the 1984 Los Angeles Olympics, finishing fifth in both.
-A year later, she won the 200m title at the 1985 Universiade and finished second in the 100m and 200m at the 1985 IAAF World Cup.
+Born in Saint Ann Parish, Jamaica, West Indies Federation, Jackson reached the 100m and 200m finals in the 1984 Summer Olympics, finishing fifth in both.
+A year later, she won the 200m title at the 1985 Summer Universiade and finished second in the 100m and 200m at the 1985 IAAF World Cup.
 She won a bronze medal in the 200m at the 1987 IAAF World Indoor Championships behind Heike Drechsler and Merlene Ottey.

-The highlight of her career was at the 1988 Seoul Olympics, where she won a silver medal in the 200m behind Florence Griffith-Joyner's still-standing world record of 21.34.
+The highlight of her career was at the 1988 Summer Olympics, where she won a silver medal in the 200m behind Florence Griffith-Joyner's still-standing world record of 21.34.
 Jackson ran a Jamaican record time of 21.72 seconds that was .01 seconds short of the pre-Olympic world record Griffith-Joyner broke.
 In the process, she finished ahead of then-200m World Champion Silke Moller (5th), Heike Drechsler (3rd) and teammate Merlene Ottey (4th).
 Ottey would regain the Jamaican record in 1990.
 She won a silver medal in the 200m at the 1989 IAAF World Indoor Championships behind Ottey.
 Later that year she broke the Jamaican 400m record with a time of 49.57 seconds, which would stand as the national record for 13 years.
 In November 1990, she married Hugh Small.

-Jackson concluded her international career by finishing sixth in the 200m final at the 1992 Barcelona Olympics.
+Jackson concluded her international career by finishing sixth in the 200m final at the 1992 Summer Olympics.